Convergence of space-discretised gKPZ via Regularity Structures: Solving the Generalised KPZ Equation

 After some number of contractions, one expects to see a graph with no instances of noises on it.
 If this graph still violates \eqref{eq:cond2a} or \eqref{eq:cond2b}, we would like to use it to motivate our definition of the renormalisation constant for our model.
-One has to be careful however that there are no Taylor expansions on some of the Kernels.
-To remedy this we would like to remove our Taylor expansions first, by which we mean a transformation of the form $(a_e,r_e,v_0)\rightarrow (a_e,0)$.
+One has to be careful however that there are no Taylor expansions on these Kernels.
+Should this happen we remedy the situation by removing the Taylor expansions, by which we mean a transformation of the form $(a_e,r_e,v_0)\rightarrow (a_e,0)$.
 Let $e=(v_1,v_2)$ and edge in $\bar T$ with a label $(a_e,r_e,v_0)$ and $r_e>0$.
 We can perform the following decomposition to effect the previously stated transformation:

-For the generalised KPZ equation we are able to prove that:
+For the generalised KPZ equation it is an easy power counting problem to prove that:

 \begin{proposition} The previous terms depending on $k$ satisfy the conditions \eqref{elgass1} and \eqref{elgass2} on $\dsV(\bar{T})$ \end{proposition}

 In the following list we compile the sort of negative subtrees we expect to see in our analysis: